Easter traditions: Nigeria

 Since the arrival of Christianity in Nigeria with the missionaries that came to the country from the early 1800s, Easter has been observed among the Christian population.

+Ghana

+Easter is a significant Christian festival celebrated with zeal and fervour in Ghana.
+The festival is usually held over four days, from Good Friday to Easter Monday.Good Friday is usually observed as a solemn day of reflection and repentance in Ghana.
+Many Christians attend church services to reflect on Jesus Christ’s crucifixion and sacrifice for humanity’s sins.
+Some people fast on this day, going without food and drink until the evening.

 Asia

 Malaysia

 Despite Malaysia being a Muslim majority country, Easter is celebrated in the states of Sabah and Sarawak in East Malaysia as there is a significant Christian indigenous population in both states.

 The Americas

 Marshmallow bunnies and candy eggs in an Easter basket.
 In many cultures rabbits, which represent fertility, are a symbol of Easter.

 Bermuda

 In the British Overseas Territory of Bermuda, historically famous for growing and exporting the Easter lily, the most notable feature of the Easter celebration is the flying of kites to symbolize Christ's ascent.
 Traditional Bermuda kites are constructed by Bermudians of all ages as Easter approaches, and are normally only flown at Easter.
 In addition to hot cross buns and Easter eggs, fish cakes are traditionally eaten in Bermuda at this time.